DocHatty/Vulpes-Celare/README.md

 ### ONNX Runtime (macOS/Linux)

-macOS/Linux native packaging is currently Windows-first.
-The engine still runs in JS-only mode on other platforms, but the native addon + pinned ORT bundle may require a source build until prebuilds are published.

-If you build the native core on macOS/Linux, it expects a pinned ORT shared library at:
+Native packaging is currently Windows-first.
+The engine runs in JS-only mode on other platforms.
+Building the native core on macOS/Linux requires a pinned ORT shared library at:

 - macOS: `native/libonnxruntime.dylib`
 - Linux: `native/libonnxruntime.so`

-If it’s missing, you can fetch the pinned CPU build with `npm run native:ort:download`, or override with `VULPES_ORT_PATH`/`ORT_DYLIB_PATH`.
+Fetch the pinned CPU build with `npm run native:ort:download`, or override with `VULPES_ORT_PATH`/`ORT_DYLIB_PATH`.

 ## CLI